 You can also check out my latest phone spec comparison that I wrote in September of 2015: Apple iPhone 6s vs Samsung Galaxy S6 vs LG G4 vs HTC One (M9)

 4. The Google Play™ Store

 The Google Play Store is fantastic.
 It is well laid out, extremely user-friendly, and offers about any type of app that you can think of.
-They just changed the layout to a very nice UI when you click on an app in the Play Store that you can see with the right-most "Instagram" picture above.
+Their latest layout change to a very nice UI when you click on an app in the Play Store (that you can see with the right-most "Instagram" picture above) is beautiful.
 It's easy to read, they show the users what they want to see, and it's visually appealing.
 I have used both the Google Play Store and the Apple App Store quite a bit.
+Apple just recently updated their App Store with iOS 11.
 They're both very good app stores -- better than Amazon's App Store that's for sure.

 That's not where the advantage comes in for Android, however.
 The advantage here is that submitting an app to the Google Play Store is much easier than going through the Apple App Store.
 Yes, that is because Apple goes through a tedious process of checking your app that you are submitting to make sure it follows their guidelines.
 This may prevent malware from being downloaded via an app, but that's not even half of it.
 Apple will deny your app from getting into the app store if you do something as silly as using their "chevron" symbol incorrectly.
 Trust me, I've seen it happen.
 So, no, it's not just about preventing malware... it's about making your app perfect in Apple's eyes.